 At that point, Naomi decided it was time to return to the land of Israel.
 Her daughters-in-law went along with her.
 On the way back, however, Naomi strongly advised them to return to Moab.
 Reluctantly, Orpah did so, but Ruth decided to stick with her.
 She told Naomi: “Where you go, I will go; where you lodge, I will lodge; your people shall be my people, and your God my God.”
 (1:16)

 So the two women travelled together to Naomi’s hometown, Bethlehem.
-When they arrived, the barley harvest had just begun.
-Ruth decided to go into the fields to gather leftover barley sheaves.
+When they arrived, the harvest had just begun.
+Ruth decided to go into the fields to gather leftover wheat and barley sheaves.
 The Law of Moses allowed poor people to do this, so that they wouldn’t go hungry (Leviticus 19:9-10; 23:22).
 It was a way for Ruth to provide for herself and for Naomi.

-She ended up collecting barley in a field owned by Boaz, a rich man related to Naomi.
+She ended up collecting sheaves in a field owned by Boaz, a rich man related to Naomi.
 Boaz noticed her and told her that she could continue to collect grain from his field until the very end of the harvest.
 He also kindly let her eat lunch with his workers.
 When evening came, Ruth returned home to Naomi weighed down with sheaves.

 Day after day, Ruth collected leftovers from the same field until the barley harvest was over.
 After this, she let Boaz know she was interested in him as a husband.
 He responded positively and the two then married.
 Not long after, the couple had a baby boy together, named Obed.
 Naomi’s mother-in-law Ruth helped her to care for the baby.